A2Amir/A-new-efficient-lightweight-semantic-segmentation-Network/README.md

 ### 2.1.
 The contraction section:

 This section is used to capture the context of object of interest ( without concerning the location of object) in images and consists of :

-(a) E-UNet initial block.
+(a): E-UNet initial block.
 MaxPooling is performed with non-overlapping 2×2 windows, and the convolution has 13 filters that sum to 16 feature maps after concatenation.